Financial support for higher education students

 European Economic Area (EEA) and Swiss nationals, who have been granted settled or pre-settled status under the EU Settlement Scheme, will be eligible for home fee status and student support on broadly the same basis as before Brexit.
 For example, EU nationals with settled status, who live in Scotland and have been ordinarily resident in the UK for three years, will generally be eligible for home fee status, free tuition, and student loans, bursaries, and grants.

-SAAS has published guidance on the new residence conditions for EEA and Swiss nationals, as well as answers to some frequently asked questions.
+SAAS has published guidance on the new residence conditions for EU nationals following Brexit.

-Students might be eligible for home or RUK fee status and some student support if they meet the criteria for a limited group of exceptional categories.
-These are:
+Students might be eligible for home or RUK fee status and some student support if they meet the criteria for a group of exceptional categories.
+These categories include, but are not limited to:

-SAAS has produced guidance on these exceptional categories and the support students may be eligible for.
+SAAS has produced guidance on the exceptional categories and the support students may be eligible for.

 There was previously a ‘long residence’ category of eligibility in the regulations.
 This was for students who had lived in the UK for at least seven years if they were under 18, or for at least 20 years, or half their life, if they were 18 or over.